Linda-Ikechukwu/Big-Data-Hadoop-Commands/README.md

 1. Create a common table\
   `create 'table-name','column-family-name'`

-***A column family name can be likened to a sub-category of a table containing columns of related information that will kst likely be queried together***
+***A column family name can be likened to a sub-category of a table containing columns of related information that will likely be queried together***

 2. Create a Namespace\
    `create_namespace 'namespace-name'`